South Australian Country Fire Service: History

 In colonial times, the government attempted to control the outbreak of wildfires by legislating against the careless use of fire.
 This began with the 1847 ordinance against reckless burn-offs of stubble and grass.
 The challenge of fire suppression was left to local residents who would band together to fight fires without any formal organisation or authority.
 In 1913, district councils were given the right to appoint fire control officers given the power to do anything 'necessary or expedient and practicable' to prevent fires or to protect life and property.

 As firefighting technology advanced during World War II, a government-equipped volunteer Emergency Fire Service (EFS) brigade was established in Adelaide followed by additional brigades in some country areas.
 After the war, equipment from these brigades was lent to district councils for rural firefighting work.
 To supervise the program, an Emergency Fire Services division was formed as a division of the police department.

 Throughout the mid-1950s, the EFS grew stronger and more organised, and volunteers began to campaign for the establishment of the EFS as a statutory authority.
 This was achieved in 1976 with the passing of the Country Fires Act through the South Australian Government which retitled the EFS as the Country Fire Service (CFS).
 The Country Fires Act, 1989 pulled the control of the CFS away from district councils to the State Government, allowing for the development of a standardised service able to respond quickly to emergencies across South Australia.
 In the late 1990s, as part of a drive to ensure that the CFS was properly equipped, another major change in funding was brought in, and the administration of the Service was combined with the administration of several other emergency services.

 Today, the Emergency Services Levy Funding provides for the training, equipment and administration resources required to maintain the operation of the Service, but the CFS still stands fundamentally on the commitment and energy of its volunteers.

 In 2005 the South Australian Fire and Emergency Services (SAFECOM) Act was passed in South Australian Parliament.
 This act brings the Country Fire Service (SACFS) Metropolitan Fire Service (SAMFS) and South Australian State Emergency Service (SASES) together under one administration board, and funding source.
 Vince Monterola, CEO of the Country Fire Service at the time, was appointed as the inaugural chairman.
 It is this Act that defines the Country Fire Service (CFS) as the South Australian Country Fire Service (SACFS).
 The SAFECOM Act of 2005 replaces the Country Fires Act of 1989, the South Australian Metropolitan Fire Service Act of 1936 and the State Emergency Service Act of 1987.

 Divisions

 An appliance from Ironbank at a bushfire on Kangaroo Island in 2006.

 The CFS is made up of brigades which are organised into groups, which are again grouped into Regions.
-There are six regions in SA, and 55 groups.
-The CFS consists of around 434 brigades and 16,400 volunteers (11,800 fire fighters, 3,400 Auxiliary and 1000 cadets).
+There are six regions in SA, and 51 groups.
+The CFS consists of around 425 brigades and about 13,000 volunteers (including operational support members and cadets).